millertechnologygroup/resh/README.md

 ## FAQ

 **Q: Can I use resh now?**
-A: Yes! v0.9 alpha is available for testing.
+A: Yes! v0.9 beta is available for testing.
 It's not production-ready, but all 28 handles are functional.
 Great for experimentation and feedback.

 **Q: Is v0.9 production-ready?**
-A: No. This is an alpha release.
+A: No. This is an beta release.
 Expect bugs, incomplete features, and potential breaking changes.
 Production release (v1.0) is planned for Q2/Q3 2026.

 **Q: What's missing in v0.9?**
 A: 2 handles (webhook://, lock://), comprehensive performance optimization, extensive edge case testing, and production polish.
 Coming in v1.0.